Frequently asked questions - FAQ

 Which materials can be joined?

-We weld mostly aluminium alloys, but also copper and magnesium as well as dissimilar metals such as AL-Cu and Al-steel.
+We weld mainly aluminium alloys, but also copper and magnesium as well as dissimilar metals such as AL-Cu and Al-steel.

 How thick may the material be?